 4. Deck of Cards for Math Games

-Each year, my students leave me with a love of math and a specific love of all things math games.
-I love giving them a deck of cards so they can continue some of the games we play with cards.
+Each year, my students leave me with a love of math and a specific love of math games.
+I love giving them decks of cards so that they can continue some of the games we play with cards.